jvnlwn/tictactoe/README.md

 ### Overview

 The computer will "learn" to play tictactoe against a human opponent based on how the person plays.
 The person begins the game.
 If he/she wins, the sequence is recorded as a winning sequence for the first player.
 If he/she loses, the sequence is recorded as a winning sequence for the second player.
 When a draw is recorded, the player order is not considered.
+The computer will use these sequences to make the best educated moves.

 The computer will choose a square based on this lazy progression: